 The more unique your packing materials are, the more they’ll stick in your customers’ minds.
-For example, look at the boxes that Trunk Club packages arrive in:
+You can also consider adding customizable “thank you” cards to each of your packages.

 Focus on your packaging design before you even start selling your first product so you can start wowing your audience right from the get-go.

 2. Package your order